goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Unlocking Your Quirk.md

 | Tier 3-2             | 10 PUPs               |
 | Tier 2-1             | 15 PUPs               |
 | Tier 1-0             | 20 PUPs               |

+%% #todos: Can Quirk Awakening take place during training for twice the PUPs, as stated in the original rulebook? %%

 ****